mkandes/galyleo/README.md

 ### Conda environments

-[Conda](https://docs.conda.io) is an open-source, user space software package and environment manager developer by [Anaconda Inc.]( https://www.anaconda.com).
+[Conda](https://docs.conda.io) is an open-source software package and environment manager developed by [Anaconda Inc.](https://www.anaconda.com).
 Its ease of use, compatibility across multiple operating systems, and comprehensive support for both the Python and R software ecosystems has made it one of the most popular ways to build and maintain custom software environments in the data science and machine learning communities.
 And because of the constantly evolving software landscape in these spaces, which can involve quite complex software dependencies, conda is often the simplest way to get your custom Python or R software environment up and running on an HPC system.

-`galyleo` allows you to use conda to configure the software environment for your Jupyter notebook session.
+`galyleo` supports the use of conda environments to configure the software environment for your Jupyter notebook session.
 If you've already installed a conda distribution --- we recommend [Miniconda]( https://docs.conda.io/en/latest/miniconda.html) --- and configured a custom conda environment within it, then you should only need to specify the name of the conda environment you want to